-How To Optimize Universal App Campaigns
+How To Optimize App Install Campaigns

 - Keywords or what websites your ads show on.

-With all of these settings out of your control, it may be hard to understand how you can optimize for Universal App campaigns.
+With all of these settings out of your control, it may be hard to understand how you can optimize for App campaigns.

-Read on to learn five ways to maximize efficiency in one of the most automated ad types in Google.
+Read on to learn five ways to maximize efficiency in one of the most automated ad types.

-1. Optimize for First Installs, Not Downloads
+1. Optimize For First Installs, Not Downloads

 Once your app is connected to Google Ads, Google Play will automatically create a conversion source that consists of a download.

-There have been multiple instances where the Google Play source has overestimated initial downloads.
+There have been multiple instances where the Google Play source has overestimated initial downloads coming from campaigns.

-First Open events from Firebase or other third-party app sources have been more reliable and realistic, in my experience.
+This could be due to reattributions or if a user had downloaded, uninstalled, then reinstalled.

 The other consideration is that you still need conversion sources to track iOS activity.
+If running a Universal App campaign for iOS, a conversion source from Apple App Store is not automatically created as Google Play does for Android.

+“First open” events from Firebase or other third-party app sources tend to be more reliable and realistic.
+It’s essentially measuring unique users since a “first open” event only happens once per user.

-This is an automatic event created (as long as the Firebase SDK is being used) that tracks not when a user first downloads the app, but first opens the app.
+A “first open” is an automatic event created (as long as the Firebase SDK is being used) that tracks not when a user first downloads the app but first opens the app.

-In order to optimize campaigns for “first installs,” the events need to be imported into Google Ads.
+To optimize campaigns for “first installs,” the events must be imported into Google Ads.

-- Navigate to Tools > Conversion Actions
+- Navigate to Tools & Settings > Conversions.

-- Click + and then choose App from the options, then choose how to track conversions
+- Click New Conversion Action, choose App from the options, and then choose how to track conversions.

+- Google Analytics 4 properties (Firebase).
+Choose this if a third-party app analytics tool (such as Adjust or AppsFlyer) is not being used.

+- Third-party app analytics.
+Choose this option if using a third-party tool to keep conversions consistent across marketing efforts that are using it for measurement.

-Once the events for first opens are imported to Google Ads, you’re able to track these as conversions.
+Once the events for first opens are imported to the platforms, you can track these as conversions.

 Track both the Google Play source and your first opens to compare volume against each other.

-Just be sure only include one of them as a conversion, otherwise, prepare yourself for a reporting nightmare.
+Just be sure only include one of them as a conversion.
+Otherwise, you’ll end up with a duplicate conversion count.
+This affects not only reporting but Smart Bidding algorithms as well.

-Having a solid understanding of your target Cost-Per-Install (or CPA if targeting in-app action campaigns) is crucial before getting started.
+Creating a realistic benchmark for Cost Per Install (or CPA if targeting in-app action campaigns) is crucial before getting started.

-Without proper goals, it gets more difficult to explain whether performance is good or bad.
+Without proper goals, it becomes more difficult to explain whether the campaign is performing well.

+If this is the first time promoting an app, you may not have the slightest idea of what your target Cost Per Install should be.

-A good place to start is understanding the LTV (lifetime value) of a subscribed or paying user.
+Working backward is a good place to start, such as understanding the LTV (lifetime value) of a subscribed or paying user.
+You’ll want to answer these types of questions to calculate a user’s LTV.

 - How long is the average lifecycle?